togakangaroo/stories/beeble-the-babble/index.md

 Beeble the Babble was a freindly beetle.
 Some said too friendly.
 See, when Beeble the Babble got talking he would go on and on.
 He could easily fill many hours each day happily babbling along.

 Beeble's house was in the village.
-The pale blue house with the tile roof, three east and one north of the exact geographical center.
+The pale blue house with the tile roof; three east and one north of the exact geographical center.
 Every morning he would get up and go for a walk.
 He would greet everyone he passed.
-Most would nod back, some would say hi and rush on, most everyone tried to not get stuck in conversation.
+Most would nod back, some would say hi and rush on.
+Most everyone tried to not get stuck in conversation.
 Beeble was pleasant but they had things to do!

 On a particular May morning, Beeble had walked through the entire village without striking up a conversation.
 Since a talk-less walk is never done, he decided to keep going.